pathologicalenvy/pathological-envy-framework/manuscripts/M3_state_transitions/chapters/03-regulation-requires-asymmetry.md

 Asymmetry removes this requirement.

-When one system holds disproportionate leverage—through power, dependency, silence, ambiguity, or control over access—feedback no longer returns in equal measure.
+When one system holds disproportionate leverage through power, dependency, silence, ambiguity, or control over access, feedback no longer returns in equal measure.
 Regulation can move outward without being reflected back.
 The originating system stabilizes.
 The receiving system absorbs the load.

 Asymmetry does not need to be explicit.
 It does not require authority, hierarchy, or dominance in the overt sense.
 It is sufficient that one system can act without immediate consequence while the other cannot.
 Delay, non-response, or neutrality can be enough.